-Certificate fingerprints (MD5): 02:68:56:4C:33:AF:55:34:87:CA:51:FD:BF:66:47:06 rexadm authetl diffeert <RETURN>
+svs_cms, 2011/10/01, trustedCertEntry, Certificate fingerprints (MD5): 02:68:56:4C:33:AF:55:34:87:CA:51:FD:BF:66:47:06 rcxadm authctl diffcert <RETURN>

 - 2. Check whether the CA certificate of ServerView Operations Manager is imported correctly into the keystore of this product. - a.
-Execute the following command:
+Execute the command shown below.

-The certificates in the following locations are compared and the aliases of certificates that are not in both are displayed.

-- The CA certificate (keystore) of ServerView Operations Manager - The CA certificate (keystore) registered with Resource Orchestrator - b.
+The certificates in the following locations are compared and the aliases of certificates that are not in both are displayed. - The CA certificate (keystore) of ServerView Operations Manager - The CA certificate (keystore) registered with Resource Orchestrator - b.
 Check the displayed difference information.